Please wait while the formulary information is being retrieved.

 The following dosing information is available for BEXSERO (meningococcal group b vaccine, 4-component):

-The dosing schedule (i.e., number and timing of doses) differ between MenB-4C (Bexsero(R)) and MenB-FHbp (Trumenba(R)) and may depend on the individual's risk of exposure and susceptibility to Neisseria meningitidis serogroup B. Recommendations for the specific vaccine used should be followed.
+The choice of dosing schedule (i.e., number and timing of doses) may depend on the individual's risk of exposure and susceptibility to Neisseria meningitidis serogroup B.

 No generic dosing information available.